Get Oracle Licensing Intelligence

 Unlicensed Targets & Sources

-A common scenario: GoldenGate is set up to capture from or deliver to a database that the team didn't realise needed its own licence.
-For instance, you might licence the primary database's GoldenGate server but forget to licence the secondary (target) server.
-In an audit, Oracle will ask for installation details — if GoldenGate binaries are installed on that target server without a corresponding licence, that's a compliance gap.
+A common scenario: GoldenGate is set up to capture from or deliver to a database that the team did not realise needed its own licence.
+You might licence the primary database's GoldenGate server but forget to licence the secondary (target) server.
+In an audit, Oracle will ask for installation details.
+If GoldenGate binaries are installed on that target server without a corresponding licence, that is a compliance gap.
 Any environment where GoldenGate binaries are installed and used should correspond to a licence entitlement.

 Wrong Edition Licence